 > Day 2

 After breakfast, you will head into the nearby town of Bourgueil to experience the great local market.
 With over 80 stalls to browse, this weekly event is also a great opportunity to enjoy a taste of traditional French life.
 Take time to sit at a pavement café and watch the world go by, then maybe pick up provisions for a delicious picnic lunch before heading off on your bike.
 Today's circular route meanders through the local villages and vineyards, with plenty of opportunities to visit a winery for tastings.
-On the way home, you can stop in at the wine museum - wander in the caves and see the historic wine-making equipment before your last couple of kilometres back to base.
+On the way home, visit the wine museum - wander in the caves and see the historic wine-making equipment and maybe enjoy a glass of wine on the terrace, before your last couple of kilometres back to base.

 > Day 3

 This morning we drive you Rigny Ussé - in the village is the chateau that inspired the story of Sleeping Beauty, so have your cameras ready.
 From here you'll ride along the Loire river to Langeais with its medieval chateau - and plenty of choice for a lunch stop.
 In the afternoon, pedal on again along the river to Villandry.
 This is the last great Renaissance chateau built on the banks of the Loire - even more famous for its magnificent gardens and worth a visit at any time of year.
-After your visit we will pick you up and drive you to Azay le Rideau.
-Here we will take you on a private guided visit, to see the historic lifestyle of the Loire Valley cave-dwellers, before transporting you back to base.
+For guests choosing the longer route, you will then pedal on to Azay-le-Rideau to explore the town and from where we will pick you up to transport you back to base.

 > Day 4

 Today after breakfast we'll head out for today's adventure - the highlight is the medieval town of Chinon.
-For guests choosing the longer route we'll drop you in the vineyards outside the town and you'll enjoy a leisurely pedal along quiet country lanes into Chinon.
-For the shorter route, we'll transport you there direct.
-Chinon is an historic town with its medieval fortress, visited by Joan of Arc in 1429, plus narrow cobbled streets and plenty of pavement cafés.
-Once you have finished your exploration, you'll leave Chinon and ride through vineyards and pretty countryside, and along the river back to base.
+This is an historic town with its medieval fortress, visited by Joan of Arc in 1429, plus narrow cobbled streets and plenty of pavement cafés.
+Once you have finished your exploration, you'll leave Chinon and ride on a quiet route along the Vienne river – with the best photo opportunity of the fortress.
+You can stop in a pretty wine-makers village en route for a picnic lunch in a shady spot, before heading through the vineyards to Bourgueil town and back to base.

 > Day 5